fkuhn/fkuhn.github.io/b_about.md

 permalink: /about/
 ---
 I am a computational linguist and programmer with research interests in natural language processing for the german legal text domain.
-My primary programming language used is python.